- Remove money from your home with Harpenden Building Society equity release

 Sandra from Manchester

-I got equity release to give money to my daughter to buy a house.
+I got an equity release to give my daughter money to buy a house.
 Without the money I borrowed, her buying a home would have been impossible.

 Mrs Shaw from Lancaster

 I had an interest-only mortgage with Birmingham Midshires.
-The mortgage had come to the end of its term and they wanted the £127000 back I still owed them.
-My lifetime mortgage saved me from losing my home and the rate was close to what I paid before.
+The mortgage had reached the end of its term, and they wanted the £127,000 I still owed them.
+My lifetime mortgage saved me from losing my home, and the rate was close to what I paid before.

 William from London